Giacomo Mantegazza

 We develop a tractable model for studying strategic interactions between learning algorithms.
 We uncover a mechanism responsible for the emergence of algorithmic collusion.
 We observe that algorithms periodically coordinate on actions that are more profitable than static Nash equilibria.
 This novel collusive channel relies on an endogenous statistical linkage in the algorithms' estimates which we call spontaneous coupling.
 The model's parameters predict whether the statistical linkage will appear, and what market structures facilitate algorithmic collusion.
 We show that spontaneous coupling can sustain collusion in prices and market shares, complementing experimental findings in the literature.
 Finally, we apply our results to design algorithmic markets.

-Maritime transportation is essential for global supply chains, but the issue of ballasting—vessels traveling without cargo—imposes significant economic and environmental costs.
-This paper focuses on the oil transportation industry, where about half of the total traveled miles are sailed empty, and reveals that fragmentation is the most important cause to ballasting after demand imbalances, accounting for 17-20% of the total.
-We find that it is possible to reduce carbon emissions associated with ballasting by as much as 13% by consolidating the market into small shipping pools, which avoids concerns about excessive market power.
-Consolidation improves utilization because larger pools better coordinate and diversify the set of ports they serve, which reduces the need for vessel relocations.
-At a higher level, this work shows the extent of the sustainability gains that can be obtained solely by organizing more efficiently the resources available in today’s supply chains.
+Maritime transportation is essential for global supply chains, but ballasting—vessels traveling without cargo—imposes significant economic and environmental costs.
+This paper focuses on the oil transportation industry, where about half of the total traveled miles are sailed empty, and illustrates that market fragmentation is the most important cause to ballasting after demand imbalances, accounting for 17-20% of the total.
+We find that it is possible to reduce carbon emissions associated with ballasting by as much as 15% by consolidating the market into small shipping pools (sets of vessels controlled by a single operator), which avoids concerns about excessive market power.
+Consolidation improves utilization because larger pools coordinate their vessels more efficiently and diversify the set of ports they serve, shortening vessels' relocations.
+At a broader level, this work shows the extent of the sustainability gains that can be obtained solely by organizing more efficiently the resources available in today’s supply chains.

 Work in progress